JunyuKuang/ExtendedEdges/README.md

     /// The default value is an empty set, which means not extend any edges. var extendedEdges: Set<Edge> { get set }

-    /// The view's background view that extend to outside of the `safeAreaLayoutGuide`.
+    /// The view's background view that extend to superview's edge.
     ///
     /// The default value is a view with clear background color. var backgroundViewForEdgeExtension: UIView { get set }